 If the complaint is against a barrister, the Bar Mutual Indemnity Fund (professional indemnity insurers) will also be informed and will be provided with the documentation.

 In addition, the Bar Standards Board is entitled to inspect complaints records and documentation when discharging its periodical auditing and monitoring functions.

 As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years from the date of closure.
 Chambers Management Committee inspects the complaints register annually with a view to improving services.

 Complaints to the Bar Standards Board (BSB)

 If you consider that your complaint would best be dealt with by the BSB as set out above, you may refer your complaint directly to them.
-Please note that in most cases the Bar Standards Board places a twelve-month time limit from the date of the problem happening in which to make your complaint.

 Complaints will usually be determined within 8 weeks of receipt.
 However, at the conclusion of the investigation you will be informed that you are entitled to refer the matter to the Legal Ombudsman or the Information Commissioners Office (as appropriate – please see below) if you remain dissatisfied.

 The Legal Ombudsman will not consider a complaint until it has first been investigated by Chambers.